azure-buddy/azure-buddy-online-website/content/blogs/ms-sec-taxii24/index.md

 {{< alert >}}
-This is the second post in this series, we will explain what is TAXII and explain the purpose!
+This is the second post in this series, we will explain what is TAXII and explain the goals of this implementation standard!
 {{< /alert >}}

 ## What is TAXII?